 If you currently own artwork or want to start collecting, it’s a good idea to check whether or not your home contents insurance policy already covers artwork, or if you’ll need to purchase additional coverage.

-Many art collectors insure their valuables under a standard home and contents insurance plan without realising that such policies seldom cover the full value of the artworks.
-So, if damage or loss were to occur, the collector would receive less for the damaged item than what it was worth.
+Many art collectors insure their valuables under a standard home and contents insurance plan.
+Little do they realise that such policies seldom cover the full value of the artworks.
+This means that if damage or loss were to occur, the collector would receive less for the damaged item than what it was worth.

 Therefore, it’s important to review the terms and conditions of the policy you’ve already purchased or plan on purchasing.

-Another benefit of working with an insurer who specialises in art is that they may have professional contacts to assist with artwork appraisals, display methods and professional repairs.
+Another benefit of working with an insurer who specialises in art?
+They may have professional contacts to assist with artwork appraisals, display methods and professional repairs.

 How Expat Insurance can help protect your art collection

-Whether you collect art for fun or as an investment, Expat Insurance offers policies specifically designed to protect your art collection both in Singapore and abroad.
-They can facilitate the process of adding art insurance on to your home and contents policy, while customising it to your own collection.
+Expat Insurance offers policies specifically designed to protect your art collection both in Singapore and abroad.
+They can facilitate the process of adding art insurance on to your home and contents policy and customise it to your own collection.

-Additionally, Expat Insurance works with dedicated teams who can value your pieces, advise you on how to transport, store and display the artworks, and provide professional guidance on to best to maintain and protect your valuable pieces.
+What’s more, Expat Insurance works with dedicated teams who can value your pieces, advise you on how to transport, store and display the artworks, and provide professional guidance on how to best to maintain and protect your valuable pieces.

 For more information, get in touch with Expat Insurance.
 They can walk you through the process and answer any questions.